 - I stash one-off ferments in my children’s toy closet

 Keeping cultures separate is EVEN more important if you’re making cheese, beer or wine, which require very specific strains of yeast and bacteria to work out well.
 If you’re working with one of these types of ferments, it’s important to remove all other ferments from your kitchen and wipe down the counters with a sanitation solution.
-Otherwise, you could end up with bad-tasting cheese, beer or wine.

 2. During Fermentation